adamsitnik/adamsitnik.github.io/_posts/2017-07-04-ref-returns-and-ref-locals.md

 To our surprise, the safe way is faster than unsafe!
 Why is that?

 When we are using safe references, we don't need to pin objects in memory.
 GC understand managed pointers and knows how to update them when it's compacting the memory.
 With `unsafe` this is not true, the managed memory needs to be pinned before it can be used.
+As mentioned by [Victor Baybekov](https://twitter.com/buybackoff) on Twitter, using `fixed` keyword prevent from inlining.

 **Note:** This micro-benchmark is not including the side effects of pinning memory.
 If you pin many managed arrays in memory, then the GC has a lot of extra work to do when it's compacting the memory.
 Once again I will redirect you to [Pro .NET Performance](https://www.amazon.com/dp/1430244585) book by Sasha Goldshtein, Dima Zurbalev, Ido Flatow which has a whole chapter dedicated to Garbage Collection in .NET.